What should you do with a life insurance 3a?

 If you are trapped with a bad life insurance 3a, I strongly encourage you to do something about it.
 At least you should learn more about how they deliver very poor returns, have high fees, and are not transparent.

-We can see from the results of this article that doing nothing may cost you a lot of money in retirement.
-Before doing this analysis, I thought of doing nothing.
+The results of this article show that doing nothing may cost you a lot of money in retirement.
+Before doing this analysis, I considered doing nothing.
 However, I now realize it does not make sense.

 Once I can renegotiate my mortgage, I will free my life insurance 3a from the bank.
-Then, I will release the premiums and invest more in finpension 3a.
+Then, I will break the contract and invest everything in finpension 3a.

-If, after this article, you need to find a good 3a, you should read about the best third pillars in Switzerland.
+If you need to find a good 3a after reading this article, you should read about the best third pillars in Switzerland.

 What about you?
 What will you do with your life insurance 3a?